 "Of course, you need a heavy ointment to help protect and hydrate your lips," Zeichner says.
 He suggests Vaseline Lip Therapy, as it's 100% pure Vaseline jelly, specifically formulated to better penetrate the thin skin on your lips and heal dryness, cracks, and chapped skin.

-"I love that this product doesn't have so many things that can be irritating to skin, like perfumes and masking fragrance and parabens," notes Rachel Nazarian of Schweiger Dermatology in NYC.
+"I love that this product doesn't have so many things that can be irritating to the skin, like perfumes and masking fragrance and parabens," notes Rachel Nazarian of Schweiger Dermatology in NYC.
 "But it also does have several emollients and barrier-repair ingredients to prevent moisture-evaporation from skin—perfect for wintertime when humidity is low," she says.

 "Dove's Sensitive Skin Beauty Bar is my long-standing favorite," Nazarian says.
 "It's a non-drying cleanser that doesn't disrupt your natural skin oil.
 I'd always buy the unscented form to avoid skin irritation from unnecessary fragrance," she suggests.